brucedkyle/architectures/docs/sustainability/inventory.md

 ### Inventory management &dash; Last mile delivery

-If the last mile promise to delivery is incorrect and a product arrives late, there’s a good chance that the customer will shop with a competitor next time.
+If the **last mile delivery** promise is incorrect and a product arrives late, there’s a good chance that the customer will shop with a competitor next time.

 If last mile tracking information is incorrect, a product arrives late, is damaged, or is never delivered, there’s a good chance that the customer will shop with a competitor next time.